PlatziMaster/platzimaster-deprecated/content/2020/0327-the-science-of-how-to-engage-your-custo.md

 title: 'The science of how to engage your customer'
 date: '2020-03-27T21:22:51.510Z'
 description: 'A guide to engage users to your digital product'
-author: 'Andres Alba,'
+author: 'Andres Alba'
-email: 'tensinkusum@hotmail.com,'
+email: 'tensinkusum@hotmail.com'
 platziUser: 'andresalba'
 ---